-adaptive-kinetic-dynamic, curtainwall, double-skin, innovative or unique, unitized curtainwall, ventilated, carbon, daylighting-glare-shading, energy efficiency, sustainability, design processes, aesthetics, biomimicry
+adaptive-kinetic-dynamic, curtainwall, double-skin, innovative or unique, unitized curtainwall, ventilated, carbon, daylighting-glare-shading, energy efficiency, sustainability, design processes, aesthetics & beauty, biomimicry

 The conventional modern facade is essentially flat, which creates the tendency toward visual monotony and problems for modulating daylight—both on the surface, as shade and shadow, and as it enters the building through fenestration.
 A side of a rectangular building either faces the sun or doesn’t at any given time of day, and the need to have shades deployed to block glare and heat eliminates all views on a face of the building for some period.
 This interferes with visual connection to the outdoors, awareness of the circadian variability of natural light, and with offsetting artificial lighting and related energy use with indirect daylight.

 Recent non-planar facades on high-rise buildings seem to reflect a desire to revive the texture and detail of early modern skyscrapers’ bay windows and classically derived ornament.
 Architects and developers justify the complexity of non-planar facades featuring non-repetitive projecting windows by pointing to captured views and enhanced connections to the outdoors complemented by self-shading, reduced solar heat gain and daylight autonomy.
 But functional advantages seem to be secondary to the marketing benefit of singular appearance and identity, with projects usually having seemingly random forms in relation to exposure.
 Aesthetically, the topographically varied, shaped facade creates sculptural interest, and suggests the classical references of architecture to the living human figure.
 The trend holds potential for realizing a level of sustainability in high-rise facades impossible with the flat orthogonal wall, but so far the potential appears to be largely unrealized due to the primary motive of attention-getting appearance.